junhaoliao/iCtrl/README.md

 2. Remove ug250 and ug251 from EECG recommended list
 3. Fix a bug where incorrect buttons may show under the Misc tab
 4. Ugrade Python toolchain to 3.9.2 and upgrade the libraries
+5. Fix a bug in the udpater where it prompts for an update even if the major/minor version is greater than the API

 ### [5.0.8] - 2021-02-08
 1. If user doesn't supply a machine number, randomly generate one